kafkapre/pig-latin-translator/README.md

 ```

 ### Features
- >- Text for translation can be pass as application argument or via file
+ >- Text for translation can be pass as application argument or via file.
- >- Output file can be created
+ >- Output file can be created.
- >- Own punctuation characters can be set by argument
+ >- Own punctuation characters can be set by argument.

 ### Notes
  >- Only english vowels are considered.
  >- Only english consonants are considered.
  >- Punctuation in word itself (eg. "can't") is considered as word's character and then Capitalization Rule is also applied on those chars (eg. "end.E" -> "endeWa.y").
-    Punctuation chars are treated as lower case chars and cannot be transfer to upper case (eg. "b'bBbB" ->"bbb'bBay")
+    Punctuation chars are treated as lower case chars and cannot be transfer to upper case (eg. "b'bBbB" ->"bbb'bBay").
- >- Punctuation at word begin does not effect translation (eg. ".Hello" -> ".Ellohay")
+ >- Punctuation at word begin does not effect translation (eg. ".Hello" -> ".Ellohay").
- >- All White spaces between words are replaced by one space. (eg. ".Hello   a" -> ".Ellohay away")
+ >- All White spaces between words are replaced by one space. (eg. ".Hello   a" -> ".Ellohay away").
- >- Words with first char which is: non-letter, non-punctuation or a number are not translated (eg. "1Hello" -> "1Hello" or "$Hello" -> "$Hello")
+ >- Words with first char which is: non-letter, non-punctuation or a number are not translated (eg. "1Hello" -> "1Hello" or "$Hello" -> "$Hello").